wvlet/airframe/docs/src/main/tut/docs/internals.md

 Surface.of[MyInt] // MyInt:=Int
 ```

+Surface treats type aliases (e.g., MyInt) and Int as different types.
+This provides flexibilities in binding different objects to the same type.
+For example, you can define MyInt1, MyInt2, ...
+Google Guice doesn's support this kind of bindings to the same types.

-Scala is a JVM language so at the byte-code level all of generics type parameters will be removed (type erasure).
+Scala is a JVM language, so at the byte-code level, all of generics type parameters will be removed because of type erasure.
 That means, we cannot distinguish between `Seq[Int]` and `Seq[_]` within the byte code; These types are the same type `Seq[AnyRef]` in the byte code:
 ```
 Seq[Int] => Seq[AnyRef]
 Seq[_] => Seq[AnyRef]
 ```

-Similarly the above type alias `MyInt` and `Int` will be the same types.
+Surface knows the detailed type parameters like `Seq[Int]` and `Seq[_]`, so it can distinguish these two `Seq` types.

 To provide detailed type information only available at compile-time, Surface uses runtime-reflecation, which can pass compile-type type information such as
  function argument names, generic types, etc., to the runtime environment.
 Surface extensively uses `scala.reflect.runtime.universe.Type`